Dr Fern Terris-Prestholt

 15-17 Tavistock Place

-Fern Terris-Prestholt joined Social and Mathematical Epidemiology (SaME) in the Department of Global Health and Development 2000.
+Fern Terris-Prestholt joined Social and Mathematical Epidemiology (SaME) in the Department of Global Health and Development in 2000.

-Fern's main area of research is the economics of preferences and behaviour of HIV prevention.
-Her core work spans economic evalution of HIV interventions.
+Fern's main area of research is the economics of HIV prevention, particular user preferences and behaviour and economic evalution of HIV interventions.
 These areas come together by using discrete choice experiments to both inform the design of HIV interventions to improve uptake and targetting.
 DCEs are also used to parameterise uptake in cost effectiveness modelling.

-She completed her PhD on Introduction and Distribution of New Barrier Methods for HIV prevention, which focussed primarily on women's demand for microbicidein South Africa.
+She completed her PhD on Women's Demand for New Barrier Methods for HIV prevention, which which used a discrete choice experiment to understand women's product and distribution preferences in South Africa.
 She holds a MSc in Development Economics from Wageningen University, The Netherlands and a B.A. from Macalester College in St. Paul, MN, USA.
 She previously worked at the Institute for Medical Technology Assessment in Rotterdam, The Netherlands.

 Course organiser: Economic analysis for health policy